codycarter1763/ESP32-Temperature-Humidity-Logger---Node-Red/README.md

 <img width="1897" height="918" alt="Living Room Dash" src="https://github.com/user-attachments/assets/d5e9883d-21e6-4923-bfa5-79d0c9c27ab4" />

 # About
-This is a build log on a modular data collection system that uses ESP32 microntrollers configured as a Modbus RTU server.
+This is a build log on a modular data collection system that uses ESP32 microtrollers configured as a Modbus RTU server.
 This intergrates DHT11 temperature and humidity sensors with ESP32 edge devices for use on Node-RED for real-time data collection and visualization.
 The ESP32s function as low-cost PLC equivalents, transmitting telemetry data to SCADA systems for comprehensive monitoring, data logging, and automation.

 Meant for IoT, automation, and industrial applications, this configuration delivers PLC-like control and data acquisition at an accessible price point where affordable hardware meets enterprise-grade protocols.